ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

     - Every mailbox that you want to use Benefactor Circle features for must be a direct or indirect member of a license group.
 Do not forget shared mailboxes and some growth reserve.
   - If multiple license groups are defined, designate one of these groups as default or fallback group.
 For details, see '[How license groups work](#6-how-license-groups-work)'.

-The add-on file contains the following information:
+The license file contains the following information:
 - Invoice address of the Benefactor Circle member
 - Date until the license is valid
 - DNS domain name of the on-prem Active Directory domain (if applicable), SID and maximum number of members for one or multiple license groups

-To use the add-on file, just add two parameters to your call of Set-OutlookSignatures.ps1:
+To use the license file, just add two parameters to your call of Set-OutlookSignatures.ps1:
-- `BenefactorCircleLicenseFile` with the path to your individualized add-on file
+- `BenefactorCircleLicenseFile` with the path to your individualized license file
 - `BenefactorCircleId` with your Benefactor Circle ID

 Trial licenses can not be extended or re-issued.
 They are limited to 14 days runtime and a maximum of 20 mailboxes.